 Interspersed with amusing and personal anecdotes, this book presents quantum computing and the closely connected foundations of quantum mechanics in an engaging manner accessible to non-specialists.
 Requiring no formal training in physics or advanced mathematics, it explains difficult topics, including quantum entanglement, Schrödinger’s cat, Bell’s inequality, and quantum computational complexity, using simple analogies.

 "… explains the difficult concepts of quantum mechanics to laypersons, using analogies that require no background in physics or advanced mathematics.
 These concepts include quantum entanglement, Schrodinger's cat, and quantum computational complexity.
 Dowling (Louisiana State) has worked with the US Department of Defense (DoD) in their development of quantum information sciences for the last 20 years.
 The book's title refers to the fact that all the encrypted communication of the Internet could easily be unveiled by a quantum computer, thus leading to competition to develop such a machine.
-The work begins with a discussion of Einstein, who fought against many notions of quantum physics, such as quantum entanglement ("spooky action at a distance") and quantum computational complexity ("God does not play dice with the Universe. ").
-The second chapter explains Bell's theorem, proving that the entanglement "action at a distance" idea actually takes place.
+The work begins with a discussion of Einstein, who fought against many notions of quantum physics, such as quantum entanglement and quantum computational complexity.
+The second chapter explains Bell's theorem, proving that the entanglement 'action at a distance' idea actually takes place.
 Later chapters address how the public-key encryption system used by the Internet can be broken by a quantum computer; one-time pad encryption together with the unbreakable quantum key distribution technique and the DoD's efforts to build a quantum computer; and the idea of building a quantum computer using entangled particles as the underlying building blocks.
-Summing Up: Recommended.
-Upper-division undergraduates through researchers/faculty; general audiences."
+Recommended."

 The Early Years—When Einstein Attacks!